GibbonEdu/core/README.md

 Remember, though, it is not stable, and you may lose data.
 This is not for the faint of heart.

+For installation instructions, visit http://gibbonedu.org/support/administrators/installing-gibbon, and make sure to follow the additional instructions for cutting edge code.

 As of the latest commit on 26/03/2014 you no longer need to manually update database changes when running Cutting Edge code.
 Simply go to Admin > System Admin > System Settings and enable Cutting Edge Code.
 When you want to update, get the latest commit from GitHub, upload it to your server and go to Admin > System Admin > Update to run the new lines.

 Please report any bugs to support@gibbonedu.org.